iheartbenzene/fantastic-octo-journey/README.md

 An intelligent budget that would update itself with possible expected increases or decreased on recurring expenses on over the course of the next pay period.

 In prorgress:
++ Rewriting to Mk X
-+ Update my pay periods automatically with each new instance of gained wages.
++ Update pay periods automatically with each new instance of gained wages.
-+ Detail the my most/least expensive spending points.
++ Detail the most/least expensive spending points.
 + Group common spending locations by geographic location.

+***

 The current prototype files are written in GNU Octave but are also readable by Matlab.

+To use it on yourself, add or update the files called "work_hours.txt", "work_week.txt", "bills_01.txt", "hourly_rate.txt".

+___

 To acquire GNU Octave: